yanakolajara/L3_async_v2/lesson09-hash-tables/README.md

 ## Written Question (5 minutes)

-What is the load factor in a hash table and how does it affect performance?
+What's better a hash table or an array?
+Explain.

 ## Lecture Content (20 minutes)